All Episodes

 Byron York wrote a good piece.

-Where's the evidence about the F, you know, about the Russia probe?
+Where's the evidence about the Russia probe?

 How long has this now gone on?

-All right, before the election, after the election, but really the narrative just it just kept taking on new urgency and energy, even without any evidence, because the Democrats, Hillary in particular, they needed an excuse.
+All right, before the election, after the election, but really the narrative just kept taking on new urgency and energy, even without any evidence, because the Democrats, Hillary in particular, they needed an excuse.

 And the excuse was how did they lose?